 Many low-and lower-middle-income countries currently procure a large portion of their health commodities through centralized, donor-managed procurement mechanisms, and often at subsidized prices or as donations.
 Over the next several decades, however, the landscape of global health procurement will ...

-Hospitals for Health
+Priority-Setting Institutions for Global Health